stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 10 - Incremental Concept Learning.md

 ## Generalization To Abstract Features

 To abstract features, we can utilize the _enlarge-set_ heuristic whereby problems could be considered a match if the problem possesses variables considered by our model.

+## Generalization With Background Knowledge

+To include background knowledge, we can utilize the _climb-tree_ heuristic whereby problems could be considered a match if the problem possesses variables considered by our model based on existing knowledge (in the form of a tree structure as shown in lecture).